 - drop of green (+ yellow) food coloring, optional

 - Preheat oven to 350 degrees Fahrenheit.
-Line a 13x9-inch pan with parchment paper that overhangs 2-inches on both sides.
+Lightly grease or line an 11x7-inch or 8 to 9-inch square glass baking dish with parchment paper that overhangs 2-inches on both sides.

 - To make the crust: Combine the flour, powdered sugar, salt and butter in a food processor.
 Pulse until mixture resembles fine crumbs.
 Press into prepared pan and bake for 18 to 20 minutes, or until golden brown.

 - Meanwhile make the filling: Whisk together the sugar and flour in a bowl.
 Add the eggs, one at a time, whisking well after each addition.
 Add the zest, lime juice, and a drop of green (+ yellow) food coloring, if desired.
 Mix until everything is smooth and combined.